zneel/minishell/README.md

 The goal there is to tokenise a string. for exemple the command: `ls -l | grep x` we tokenise `ls -l` as a `COMMAND` the keyword `|` as a `PIPE` and `x` as `COMMAND`
 ### PARSER
 The goal there is to make an ast from the tokens:
-If we take the exemple we have:
+If we take the exemple from the lexer we have:
 ```
            PIPE
             |